ibm-cloud-docs/vmwaresolutions/services/dizzion_overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Dizzion
+# Dizzion on IBM Cloud overview
 {: #dizzion-overview}

 Organizations with high-performing, remote, and hybrid workforces choose Dizzion digital workspaces, Desktop as a Service (DaaS), and virtual applications to protect sensitive data and create a seamless, work-from-anywhere platform.
-Dizzion outperforms legacy virtual desktop infrastructure (VDI) and commodity Desktop as a Service (DaaS) for a superior user experience.
+Dizzion on IBM Cloud outperforms legacy virtual desktop infrastructure (VDI) and commodity Desktop as a Service (DaaS) for a superior user experience.
 At the same time, it provides more service-level choices, multicloud integration, compliance, protection, and simplified management for the teams that are in charge with environment optimization.
+Dizzion on IBM Cloud is a non-IBM product that is offered under terms and conditions from Dizzion, not IBM.

 ## Technical specifications for Dizzion
 {: #dizzion-overview-specs}